Social

 The Group established the following goals and KPIs in terms of EcoVadis assessment:

-2. 100% of natural rubber Tier 1 suppliers will have completed an EcoVadis enhanced ESG risk assessment by the end of 2022.
-(94% as of December 31, 2021)
+2. All of natural rubber Tier 1 suppliers will have completed an EcoVadis enhanced ESG risk assessment by the end of 2023.
+(As of March 31, 2023, 94% had done so.)

-As of March 31, 2022, 62% of the Group’s Level 1 and 2 tire material suppliers have completed the third-party assessment with EcoVadis.
-Of suppliers who were reviewed, 71% scored an overall average of 45 or higher, which indicates a commitment to Sustainable Procurement Practices.
+As of March 31, 2023, 73% of the Group’s Level 1 and 2 tire material suppliers have completed the third-party assessment with EcoVadis.
+Of suppliers who were reviewed, 74% scored an overall average of 45 or higher, which indicates a commitment to Sustainable Procurement Practices.

 Improvement Support and Auditing for Suppliers

-The Bridgestone Group uses third-party assessments to quantify suppliers’ environmental and social performance and governance and promote improvements by advising and supporting its suppliers on required solutions.
+The Group uses third-party assessments to quantify suppliers’ environmental and social performance and governance and promote improvements by advising and supporting its suppliers on required solutions.

 The Group conducts sustainable procurement seminars in all business regions for certain suppliers based on the Sustainable Procurement Policy and the results of their ESG risk assessments, to help support their efforts to improve ESG activities.